-(a) Upon notification via the ALPHA/ZULU crash alarm or phone call from ARFF Dispatch or the AODO, the duty EOD crew will report with all required equipment (to include PPE) to the ARFF Tower (Kilo Taxiway, east of Foxtrot Taxiway.)
-The EOD duty crew will check in with the AODO and monitor ARFF Command Net.
-If the situation dictates, the AODO may reposition the EOD vehicle to the base of the tower with other responders to facilitate a quicker response to areas on the south side of the airfield.

-- (b) During a pending emergency for an aircraft known to have ordnance, ARFF may request the EOD team to reposition closer to the ARFF vehicle. - (c) The duty EOD crew shall proceed to the mishap site when directed by the Incident Commander to perform safe ordnance operations.
-The EOD crew handles only ordnance and shall not initially render ejection seats as safe.
+- (a) Upon notification via the ALPHA/ZULU crash alarm or phone call from ARFF Dispatch or the AODO, the duty EOD Response Element will report with all required equipment (to include PPE) to the ARFF Tower (Kilo Taxiway, east of Foxtrot Taxiway.)
+The EOD Response Element will check in with the AODO and monitor ARFF Command Net.
+If the situation dictates, the AODO may reposition the EOD vehicle to the base of the tower with other responders to facilitate a quicker response to areas on the south side of the airfield. - (b) During a pending emergency for an aircraft known to have ordnance, ARFF may request the EOD Response Element to reposition closer to the ARFF vehicle. - (c) The EOD Response Element shall proceed to the mishap site when directed by the Incident Commander to perform safe ordnance operations.
+The EOD Response Element handles only ordnance and shall not initially render ejection seats as safe.
 Per reference (a), a Mishap Investigation Support Team (MIST) from the Naval Safety Center shall be requested by the AMB when ejection seat injury or fatality is involved.
-Ejection seats shall not be touched by EOD or fire officials unless necessary in order to save a life. - (d) During the salvage/disposal phase, the EOD crew shall work under the direction of the EOD Officer in coordination with the ARFF Officer and shall be responsible for removal of ordnance from the mishap site.
+Ejection seats shall not be touched by EOD or fire officials unless necessary in order to save a life. - (d) During the salvage/disposal phase, the EOD Response Element shall work under the direction of the EOD

+Officer in coordination with the ARFF Officer and shall be responsible for removal of ordnance from the mishap site.
 Only after MIST and/or AMB analysis of the ejection seat is complete, will EOD render ejection seats safe.